zamansheikh/openGL_My_Village/README.md

 ## Keyboard Shortcuts

 - Press `d` to toggle between day and night modes.
+- Press `r` to toggle between rain and no rain modes.
+- Press `Left Arrow` to move the fence door to the left.
+- Press `Right Arrow` to move the fence door to the right.
 - Press `Escape` to exit the application.

 ## 🔔 Promotions